Luca-Menghini/psicostat_template/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Postdoctoral research fellow in Occupational Health Psychology.
+bio: I'm working within the research areas of Occupational Health Psychology, and the Psychophysiology of Stress, Recovery & Sleep.
 education:
   courses:
   - course: PhD cum laudae in Psychological Sciences